-Some studies have suggested that vitamin D may be important for cardiovascular health, reduce the risk of diabetes and some cancers, and boost the immune system.
+Some studies have suggested that Vitamin D may be important for cardiovascular health, reduce the risk of diabetes and some cancers, and boost the immune system.
 In other studies, however, these effects could not be proven.

 In the case of mild deficiency, the symptoms are very unspecific and only in the case of very severe vitamin D deficiency do typical symptoms such as muscle weakness and bone pain occur.
 Older people in particular are at risk of developing a deficiency, as vitamin D formation decreases over the years.

-Good to know: Currently, the laboratory determination is only covered by the statutory health insurance in the case of specific pre-existing conditions.
+Good to know: Currently, the laboratory determination is only covered by statutory health insurance in the case of specific pre-existing conditions.